Skip to content

 (objectClass=person)

-Steampunk Spotter uses this property as the user's user name during log-in.
+Steampunk Spotter uses this attribute as the user's user name during log-in.

 Example: